 – Managing the club professionally so as to ensure a sustainable future for top class sport in the town.

-- Participating in the football league campaign “Enjoy the match” by eradicating anti-social behaviour specifically in the family areas of the ground making the match day experience more appealing to all supporters especially families.
+– Eradicating anti-social behaviour, specifically in the family areas of the ground, making the matchday experience more appealing to all supporters, especially families.

 – Providing a facility which will attract visitors to the town and create education, training and employment opportunities.

 – Provide excellent customer service in all departments of the club.